2010 Sikh beheadings by the Pakistani Taliban

-On February 22, 2010, three Sikh men were said to have been beheaded by Taliban groups in the FATA region of Pakistan and their heads sent to a gurudwara in Peshawar, with one of them identified as Jaspal Singh.
+On 22 February 2010, three Sikh men were said to have been beheaded by the Pakistani Taliban (Tehreek-e-Taliban Pakistan) in the FATA region of Pakistan and their heads sent to a gurudwara in Peshawar, with one of them identified as Jaspal Singh.
 A Press Trust of India report later quoted sources as saying there was confusion on the exact numbers.
 It said that two men were beheaded, with bodies of Jaspal found in Khyber Agency and Mahal Singh in Orakzai Agency, while others were being held hostage.
 Pakistani officials maintained only Jaspal's body was found.

-In 2009, Taliban had imposed "jizya" on the community numbering 10,000 in Khyber Pakhtunkhwa and the tribal belt, resulting in many fleeing to other Pakistani cities.
+In 2009, the Tehreek-e-Taliban Pakistan had reportedly imposed jizya on the community numbering 10,000 in Khyber Pakhtunkhwa and the tribal belt, resulting in many fleeing to other Pakistani cities.
 The group demanded Rs.
 30 million for the release of the abducted Sikhs.
 According to sources, two of the kidnapped Sikhs were killed after their relatives failed to pay the ransom.
 Two Sikhs, Sukhjeet Singh and Gurvinder Singh, were later rescued by Pakistani security forces.